morikeli/weather-wiz/README.md

 # Weather website using django & Openweather API

 This is a simple web-based weather app.
-The website uses OpenWeather API to fetch current weather of differrent cities and towns around the world.
+The website uses OpenWeather API to fetch current weather updates of differrent cities and towns around the world.
-The website will not work unless you have your own API_KEY to access OpenWeather API.
-I removed my API_KEY for security reasons.
-To have your own API_KEY, create an account with OpenWeather -> https://openweathermap.org , once you have created an account, click the "API KEY" to generate personal API KEY.

 Technologies used:
   - HTML, CSS & JavaScript